 Doom / Ultimate Doom – changed everything.
 Finally a game with half a story plot; scientist open a portal to hell, which demons start to appear from.
 The demonic images portrayed in toom changed the face of gaming forever.
 The one thing Doom lacked was built in TCP/IP support for internet gaming.

 Half-Life – probably has the best introduction scene of any game very made, period.
-Great story line, improved graphics, sounds, map design, no more having to find a series of keys to open doors.
+Half-Life had a great story line, improved graphics, sounds, map design, no more having to find a series of keys to open doors.

 Quake – why is Quake listed so high?
 Because it kicked off the online gaming revolution.
 The single player side of quake was “ok” at best.
 Where Quake really shined at was in multiplayer.
 What other game has a yearly convention named after it?
 Which is Quakecon.